IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This option enables integration of environments that use both the [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compatible SAML access token and the OAuth authorization infrastructure.

-An Authorization Servers that supports this option shall provide an endpoint to retrieve [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant SAML 2.0 access tokens to be incorporated in RESTful requests to Resource Servers.
+An Authorization Server that supports this option shall provide an endpoint to retrieve [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant SAML 2.0 access tokens to be incorporated in RESTful requests to Resource Servers.

 A Resource Server that supports this option shall be able to accept [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant access tokens in RESTful requests, to extract and validate the information provided in the token, and to enforce access policies based on it.